Indiana vs. Kansas College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Indiana Performance Insights

-- The Hoosiers average 74.3 points per game (196th in college basketball) while giving up 73.1 per outing (234th in college basketball).
-They have a +11 scoring differential overall and outscore opponents by 1.2 points per game.
+- The Hoosiers' +11 scoring differential (outscoring opponents by 1.2 points per game) is a result of scoring 74.3 points per game (196th in college basketball) while giving up 73.1 per contest (234th in college basketball).

-- Indiana grabs 33.9 rebounds per game (285th in college basketball) compared to the 33.7 of its opponents.
+- The 33.9 rebounds per game Indiana averages rank 285th in the nation.
+Its opponents grab 33.7 per contest.

 - The Hoosiers' 96.1 points per 100 possessions on offense rank 163rd in college basketball, and the 94.5 points they allow per 100 possessions rank 279th in college basketball.

-- Indiana has lost the turnover battle on average this season, committing 12 per game (200th in college basketball play) while forcing 10.9 (278th in college basketball).
+- Indiana has committed 12 turnovers per game (200th in college basketball play), 1.1 more than the 10.9 it forces on average (278th in college basketball).

 Kansas Performance Insights

-- The Jayhawks are outscoring opponents by 14.8 points per game, with a +148 scoring differential overall.
-They put up 79.9 points per game (86th in college basketball) and allow 65.1 per outing (55th in college basketball).
+- The Jayhawks' +148 scoring differential (outscoring opponents by 14.8 points per game) is a result of putting up 79.9 points per game (86th in college basketball) while giving up 65.1 per outing (55th in college basketball).

-- The 39 rebounds per game Kansas accumulates rank 84th in the country, 6.7 more than the 32.3 its opponents grab.
+- The 39 rebounds per game Kansas accumulates rank 84th in the nation, 6.7 more than the 32.3 its opponents grab.

-- Kansas hits 1.6 fewer threes per game than the opposition, 6.6 (258th in college basketball) compared to its opponents' 8.2.
+- Kansas hits 6.6 three-pointers per game (258th in college basketball) while shooting 38.2% from beyond the arc (40th in college basketball).
+It is making 1.6 fewer threes than its opponents, who drain 8.2 per game at 29.9%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.